 A Bachelor of Arts in Film or Television Production might also be available to take your education to the next level.

-These classes include sound editing, media research, visual design, media law, and several other subjects.
+These classes include sound editing, media research, visual design, media law, and other subjects.
 In short, you have various options that will help you diversify your career.

 Becoming a videographer: film school or self-teaching?